 You also want to take advantage of your workplace’s tax-deferred 401(k) retirement plan.

 And if you move to take a job, even your first one, you can write off many of your relocation costs.

 Reassess your individual retirement accounts.
-Income limits apply to tax-free Roth accounts and also with deductible traditional IRAs if you or your spouse contributes to a workplace plan.
-So your combined income could affect your retirement contributions.
+Your new combined income could affect your retirement contributions.
+Income limits apply to tax-free Roth accounts and also to how much of a traditional IRA contribution you can deduct if you or your spouse put money into a workplace retirement plan.

 Congratulations on your new baby.
 Let Uncle Sam help cover some of your growing family’s costs.